google-research/google-research/mbpp/README.md

 We specify a train and test split to use for evaluation.
 Specifically:

-* Task IDs 11-510 are used for evaluation.
+* Task IDs 11-510 are used for testing.
+* Task IDs 1-10 were used for few-shot prompting and not for training.
+* Task IDs 511-600 were used for validation during fine-tuning.
-* Task IDs 1-10 and 511-1000 are used for training and/or prompting.
-We
+* Task IDs 601-974 are used for training.
-  typically used 1-10 for few-shot prompting, although you can feel free to use any of the training examples.

 In the paper "Program Synthesis with Large Language Models", Austin et al. 2021, we used three-shot prompts with task_ids 2, 3, and 4 for few-shot prompts.
 Our prompts had the format